Learning

 By law you are required to provide an efficient, full-time education suitable to the age, ability, and aptitude of your child, and any special educational needs they may have.

-There is no definitive measure of suitability as each child is different.
-If you home educate, it is up to you as a parent to decide what constitutes as ‘suitable’.
-For some this is a fabulously liberating prospect, and for others it is completely petrifying.
+There is no definitive measure of suitability, because each child is different.
+If you home educate, it is up to you as a parent to decide what constitutes a ‘suitable’ education.
+For some this is a fabulously liberating prospect, and for others it is daunting!

-You know your own child best, so decide for yourself, but for a general idea of what others get up to, the information/advice below has been provided by an experienced, long-time home ed parent.
+You know your own child best, so decide for yourself, but for a general idea of what others get up to, the information/advice below has been provided by some home ed parents.
+It is a good idea to also do your own research to find out more and to work out which style(s)/philosophy(ies) might be most suitable for you and your child.

 Early years (3 to 5 years old)